district0x/district-server-db/README.md

               [district.server.db :as database :refer [db]]))

   (-> (mount/with-args
-        ;; This is default, so not really needed, but here just to show how to pass args to the component {:db {:sqlite3-opts {:memory true}}})
+        ;; This is default, so not really needed, but here just to show how to pass args to the module {:db {:sqlite3-opts {:memory true}}})
     (mount/start))